Great Barrier Reef

 Itinerary: One week in Queensland from Whitsundays to Cairns

-Queensland is my home state, but it wasn’t until I was 21 that I visited Queensland’s most spectacular natural wonders in the tropics.
-This itinerary for 1 week in Queensland from Whitsundays to Cairns covers some of the most beautiful spots in Australia, including the Great Barrier Reef, the Daintree Rainforest, Port Douglas and Cape Tribulation, to name just a few!
+Queensland’s tropical north is home to some of the most spectacular natural wonders in Australia, making it the perfect place to discover the tropics.
+This itinerary for 1 week in Queensland from Whitsundays to Cairns includes the Great Barrier Reef, the Daintree Rainforest, Port Douglas and Cape Tribulation, to name just a few!
 I travelled with my best friend Chloe on this trip, and we stayed in Airlie Beach, Townsville and Cairns.

 Snorkel Green Island Great Barrier Reef